Top 11 Pectus Excavatum Exercises in 2019

 If you can’t do them weighted, feel free to do them only with your body weight.

-However, you can’t add too much muscle and strength if you do dips this way only.
+The problem here is that you can’t add too much muscle and strength if you do them relying only on your body weight.

 Adding weight will increase the intensity of the exercise and make it much more superior.